 - We expected the base effects (see above for explanation) to ensure that inflation would start to decline in early 2016 and this has come to happen.
-But the fall in inflation has been slightly quicker than expected. - Inflation has come down since December reaching 9.8% in January and to 7.3% in both March and April.
-The decline was due in part to lower food prices (5.3% in April); durable goods slowed to 8.5% while services stabilized at 8.2%.
+But the fall in inflation has been slightly quicker than expected. - Inflation has come down since December reaching 9.8% in January and to 7.3% in both March and April and May before popping up slightly to 7.5% in June.
+The previous decline had also been driven by lower food prices and the small rise in June was also due to food prices while service prices eased more in that month - Core inflation, excluding food and energy, also declined to 7.0% in April from 9.1% in January but then rose to 7.5% in June.

-The consensus and the view of the Russian Central Bank is that inflation will pick up to 7.8% in the mid-summer months as the base effects run out of steam and then inflation will start to trend downwards again by year-end 2016 to 7.5%.
+The consensus and the view of the Russian Central Bank is that inflation will pick up to 7.8% in the mid-summer months as the base effects run out of steam and then inflation will start to trend downwards again by year-end 2016 to 6.8%.

-- IF the rouble stabilises at current levels and if the base effects turn out stronger than expected, then inflation in 2016 will average 8.0% and finish in December 2016 at about 7.5%.
-We then see inflation averaging 7.0% in 2017 and ending that year at 6.4%. - Interest rates will follow inflation downwards and end 2016 at about 9.25% or at 9.0% around the turn of the year 2016-17. - Inflation is also ticking down of course due to weaker household spending and consumers are downtrading thanks to competitive retail prices, although western brands are raising their prices solidly. - Lower energy prices also play a part as they do globally. - It also seems that the trade restrictions with Ukraine and Turkey have not had much upward impact and we do not imagine there will be any strong future flow-through. - Core inflation, excluding food and energy, also declined to 7.0% in April from 9.1% in January.
+- IF the rouble stabilises at current levels and if the base effects turn out stronger than expected, then inflation in 2016 will average 7.7% and finish in December 2016 at about 6.8%.
+We then see inflation averaging 6.8% in 2017 and ending that year at 5.8%. - Interest rates will follow inflation downwards and end 2016 at about 9.5% to 9.25% or even 9.0% around the turn of the year 2016-17. - Inflation is also ticking down of course due to weaker household spending and consumers are downtrading thanks to competitive retail prices, although western brands are raising their prices solidly. - Lower energy prices also play a part as they do globally. - It also seems that the trade restrictions with Ukraine and Turkey (and plans to remove the latter ones soon) have not had much upward impact and we do not imagine there will be any strong future flowthrough.

-Industrial-investment indicators
+Industrial-investment indicators (updated)

-The first quarter 2016 figures were better than expected.
-But indicators related to output and investment are still either mixed or remain at negative levels.
+• The first quarter 2016 figures were better than expected and the figures for April and May and initial ones for June point to a steady recovery but one which will not take the economy out of recession this year.
+But indicators related to industrial output and investment are still either mixed or remain at negative levels.
 There is some improvement but we are still some way from sustainable industrial/investment/economic recovery.
 This means that companies in the B2B sector will still face pressures.

-Industrial output actually grew in February by +1.0% for the first time in 15 months.
+Industrial output actually grew in February by +1.0% for the first time in 15 months and then recorded slight positive growth in April and May.